 The Chicago chapter of the Asian American Journalists Association was formed in 1989 by Linda Yu, a former ABC-7 news anchor, and David Ibata, a former Chicago Tribune editor.
 The chapter presents a variety of journalism-related activities, the most important of which are designed to help prepare young journalists for a successful career in the news media.
 It also promotes diversity programs, offers career advice, works with other journalist organizations, and encourages networking among AAJA members nationwide.

 Every year, AAJA Chicago partners with Chicago newsrooms to offer paid internship opportunities for AAPI student journalists.
-Our past interns worked at Block Club Chicago, Chicago Sun-Times, Chicago Tribune and ABC, and all continued to do good journalism.
-Hear from them
+Our past interns have worked at Block Club Chicago, Chicago Sun-Times, Chicago Tribune and ABC.
+Read some of their experiences below.

 To help members develop professional skills, AAJA Chicago hosts trainings and workshops throughout the year.
 We also offer resume and cover letter review and mentorship programs that are available to members on demand.
 To learn more, visit our Resources page!